Do you ‘dare for greatness’? Come and join a team who are really making a difference…….

 · weekly professional development for all staff

-In recruiting for our Maths Teacher we are seeking the following from applicants:
+In recruiting for our Science Teacher we are seeking the following from applicants:

-• A degree in Maths or a relevant discipline and good A levels, or the equivalent.
+• A degree in Science and good A levels, or the equivalent.

 • A commitment to our school improvement process